 Interpreters must be experts in both the target and source language.
 Additionally, interpreters need to translate in both directions and give immediate results.
 They don’t take help from reference materials.
 On the other hand, translators normally work in a single direction, which is their mother tongue.

 Forming idioms, analogies, and metaphors according to the culture of the target audience is a challenge for both translators and interpreters.
 Above all, interpreters should capture the voice quality, tone, inflections, and other essentials of the verbal words.
 They are expected to deliver these aural cues to the audience.

-6. Charges and payments
+6. Charges and Payments

 7. Mother Tongue

-Last but not the least, another major difference between translators and interpreters is the use of tools.
+Last but not least, another major difference between translators and interpreters is the use of tools.
 As everybody knows, translators may use CAT tools (Assisted Translation or Computer-Aided), computers, dictionaries, and other referencing materials.
 On the other hand, interpreters use microphones, headphones, or a notepad and pen for capturing notes.
 Besides, interpreters focus on their excellent memory and vast knowledge.

 Now we are well aware of the difference between interpreters and translators.
 You can explore them by using particular translation services.
 If you want to translate official content like a legal document, try these services.
 Even though translators and interpreters widely share similar proficiencies, a language services provider can take your work to a completely another level.
 Meaning thereby, translators and interpreters can do a lot for you.